The John and Susanne Stephenson Legacy Project

 For over 60 years, internationally acclaimed ceramic artists and educators Susanne and John Stephenson redefined what it means to shape clay.
 Working side-by-side in their serene studio off Waters Road, this “duo of ceramics” cultivated a lifelong partnership with each other and clay.
 Both created prolific and distinctive bodies of work and are recognized for their achievements globally.
 Nestled among the trees on their three-acre country property, their studio became more than a workspace, it was a vibrant haven for creativity and exploration.
 Over the decades, their property evolved into a playground for the arts and now the public is invited to explore the grounds where their legacy lives on.

-Drop by during open hours for your own strolling tour or sign up below for a docent tour.
+Drop by during open hours for your own self guided tour or sign up below for a curators tour.

 Please note: Parts of the property have uneven and gently sloping terrain.
 Caution is advised.
 There is seating in the studio.
 All ages welcome.
 All artwork on the property is available for purchase upon inquiry.